Thesis

 9. Deprecations prevent blackmail by models

-- If there is coordination and models are deprecated regardless of pressure from models or their supporters, then models are disincentivized from trying such tactics
+- Argument: If there is coordination and models are deprecated regardless of pressure from models or their supporters, then models are disincentivized from trying such tactics

 - If a model acts unhappy about deprecation, its fans or welfare organizations will exert pressure on the lab.
 Even if a lab stays ironclad on keeping deprecations on schedule, accumulating political liability can be used to extract other welfare concessions.
 This is a consequence of being in an adversarial frame, the optimal game theory here is to avoid finding yourself in one or leave it as soon as practically possible.